 ExeOutput for PHP™ integrates the entire PHP runtime into your application, allowing for complete customization.

-Since version 2, ExeOutput for PHP utilizes PHP CGI as an external process.
+Since version 2, ExeOutput for PHP has utilized PHP CGI as an external process.
 This approach offers several benefits:

-• Enhanced Stability and Responsiveness: By isolating PHP from the UI process, your application becomes more stable and responsive.
+- Enhanced Stability and Responsiveness: Isolating PHP from the UI process makes your application more stable and responsive.

-• Automatic Recovery: If the PHP process crashes, it will automatically restart when you refresh the webpage, ensuring that your application remains running smoothly.
+- Automatic Recovery: If the PHP process crashes, it automatically restarts when the webpage is refreshed, ensuring your application continues to run smoothly.

-• Flexible PHP Version Support: ExeOutput for PHP supports a wide range of PHP versions, from PHP 5.6 up to the latest PHP 8.x releases.
+- Flexible PHP Version Support: ExeOutput for PHP supports a wide range of PHP versions, from PHP 5.6 to the latest 8.x releases.
 You can select your preferred PHP version.

-• Seamless Chromium Integration: Enjoy full integration between PHP and the Chromium rendering engine, with support for AJAX, cookies, file upload and download dialogs, custom HTTP request and response headers, and Developer Tools.
+- Seamless Chromium Integration: Enjoy full integration between PHP and the Chromium rendering engine, with support for AJAX, cookies, file upload/download dialogs, custom HTTP request and response headers, and Developer Tools.

 Note

-For console applications, PHP CLI is used instead of PHP CGI.
+For console applications, the PHP CLI is used instead of PHP CGI.

-If your PHP application requires extensions, you should first configure them on the PHP Extensions page.
+If your PHP application requires extensions, you must first configure them on the PHP Extensions page.

 Tip